 Preparation for Detox and Treatment

-Addicted teens will do better in detox and addiction treatment if they take the time to prepare.
+Teens will do better in detox and addiction treatment if they take the time to prepare.
 There are a number of different ways to best prepare, and it is different for each teen and their family.
 According to the National Institute on Alcohol Abuse and Alcoholism, some options include:

 - Intervention.
 Even though the addicted teen’s consent is not necessary for parents and guardians to enroll them in detox, an intervention can be helpful in preparing them for the experience of detox and addiction treatment.
 Knowing that they have the support of family members and that no one judges them for their disorder is crucial to the healing process.

 - Conversations with the therapist/counselor/director.
-Talking to a therapist or a counselor can help parents determine the best way to prepare their teen for the particular experience that awaits them at the chosen detox program.
+Talking to a therapist or a counselor can help parents determine the best way to prepare their teen for the particular experience that awaits them at the chosen treatment program.

 Paying for Drug Detox